Acitulen/DebugMod/README.md

 This interface section gives the ability to control some world settings.
 - Disable annoying unsolvable labyrinth (backrooms).
 - Open portable version of base console terminal.
 - Open menu that gives ability to travel across different levels (not saves).
+*Some levels may crash game.
 - Open menu that allows you to run some events.
 *Most of events can only start in story mode.
 - Open menu that allows you to create waypoints and teleport to them.